performancecopilot/ansible-pcp/README.md

   a SQL Server database.
 Configuring authentication of the PCP mssql metric agent is a key task of this role.

+- performancecopilot.metrics.postfix

+  A role that extends the core PCP role, providing metrics from a Postfix mail server.

 - performancecopilot.metrics.spark

   A role that extends the core PCP role, exporting metrics from